-Watershed does not provide formal instruction during the Summer and Fall Residencies.
+Watershed does not provide formal instruction during residencies.
 Artists who attend a residency need to be comfortable working independently in the studio.
-However, Watershed studio staff are available during working hours to answer residents’ questions concerning equipment and materials.
+However, Watershed studio staff are available during working hours to answer questions.

-Staff are also happy to explain the operation of available equipment and kilns, help trouble-shoot process and material issues, and offer advice on firing and scheduling of firings with the group.
+Staff are happy to explain the operation of available equipment and kilns, discuss materials and processes, help trouble-shoot issues, offer advice on firing, and will coordinate and organize group kiln firing schedules.

 Watershed’s open studio is designed to foster interaction between residents.
 We believe that peer-to-peer learning and the ‘hive-mind’ are often our strongest resource.
 In addition to staff being on-hand to answer questions, resident artists with more kiln firing experience and studio expertise often provide insights and offer pointers to those with less experience.